-Trying to pursue many different directions at once, but not making progress?
+Are you trying to pursue many different directions at once?

-The problem is you’re thinking short-term — acting as if you don’t do them all this week, they won’t happen.
+The problem is in thinking short-term — as if you don’t do them all this week, they won’t happen.

 The solution is to think long-term.
 Do just one for a few years, then another for a few years, then another.